 Getting there and away

 To get to Boquete from most places you will usually have to change buses in David.
 It is about an hour trip.
+If you're coming here from El Valle De Anton it can be a bit tricky so check out this step by step guide on travelling from El Valle to Boquete.

 There are also several shuttle operators that can take you to and from other popular tourist destinations, including Santa Catalina and Bocas Del Toro.